 Most boards used a form of Robert's Rules as a way of keeping order and ensuring meetings run efficiently and with focus.
 As president, you should become familiar with these rules and with parliamentary authority.
 The key is to use common sense in their application.
-Parliamentary procedure is a tool that can aid-or limit-discussion.
+Parliamentary procedure is a tool that can aid or limit discussion.
 ASBSD provides a laminated card as a quick-reference guide to parliamentary procedure.
 It's available at no charge to members upon request.
+It is recommended that paraliamentary procedure only act as a guide, not govern, school board meetings.